tk755/q/README.md

 Options are boolean flags that modify the behavior of `q`.
 They can be combined using their abbreviated forms following a single hyphen. (e.g. `-vo`).

-- Overwrite the previous command in a command chain using the `-o` or `--overwrite` option.
+- Overwrite the previous follow-up command using the `-o` or `--overwrite` option.

 - Increase the max token length of responses using the `-l` or `--longer` option. *Note: this may increase the cost of API calls.*